andreasbm/lit-translate/README.md

 }
 ```

-## 💥 Step 7 - Customize!
+## 💥 Step 7 - Customize! (advanced)

-Customize how keys are translated.
+If you want you can customize almost anything about how your translations are handled by overwriting the configuration hooks.
 Below is an example on what you might want to customize.

 ```javascript
 registerTranslateConfig({